Student and Campus Organizations

 Epsilon Sigma Tau, standing for “Erskine Student Teachers,” is a chapter of the Student National Educational Association.
 Membership is open to all classes, and meetings are held monthly.

 Bella Voce, Chamber Singers, Choraleers, Jazz Band, and Sinfonia are sponsored by the Music Department for students from any major.
 Ensembles participate in performances each semester.

 Erskine Players consists of students with an interest in dramatics.
 Membership is open to all students who are interested in any phase of the theatre.
 Under capable direction, this group has produced such outstanding plays as As You Like It, A Doll’s House, and She Stoops To Conquer.

-The Erskine Society for Psychology is to foster an environment for academic discussion and to create opportunities for delving into psychological topics of contemporary significance for all members of the Erskine community.
+The Erskine Society for Psychology exists to foster an environment for academic discussion and to create opportunities for delving into psychological topics of contemporary significance for all members of the Erskine community.
 This purpose shall be partially fulfilled through community service, public seminars, and other projects.

 Fellowship of Christian Athletes is open to players, coaches, trainers, and others interested in sports in order to promote Christ on the campus and in the community.
 Club members enjoy fellowship with one another and being involved in community service projects.

-Fleet Nation seeks to inspire, support and motivate all athletes.
+Fleet Nation seeks to inspire, support, and motivate all athletes.
 Members plan to increase awareness of and attendance at all sporting events and improve the spirit of Erskine College.